R220 Supplement, References to Responsibilities

 R271, Foundations and Private Corporations

 3.2.
-Authorization to Form or Contract With Private Foundations and Corporations: Pursuant to Utah Code Title 53B the State Board of Regents hereby delegates authority to, and ratifies and confirms the authority of, the President and institutional Board of Trustees of each institution in the State System of Higher Education to organize, and to enter into contracts with, nonprofit corporations and foundations to aid and assist the Board or institution in attaining its approved educational, research, public service, student loan and financial assistance, alumni relations, and financial development program objectives, consistent with the policies of the Board.
+Authorization to Form or Contract With Private Foundations and Corporations: Pursuant to Utah Code Title 53B the Board of Higher Education hereby delegates authority to, and ratifies and confirms the authority of, the President and institutional Board of Trustees of each institution in the State System of Higher Education to organize, and to enter into contracts with, nonprofit corporations and foundations to aid and assist the Board or institution in attaining its approved educational, research, public service, student loan and financial assistance, alumni relations, and financial development program objectives, consistent with the policies of the Board.

 3.4.
 Contract Between Institution and Private Foundation or Corporation: The operating relationships between an institution and a foundation or corporation organized by an institution of higher education or its officers pursuant to this policy shall be provided by contract duly approved by the institutional Board of Trustees and the foundation or corporation board of trustees.
 The contract shall specifically deal with such topics as the extent to which the foundation or corporation is authorized to use institutional property and personnel in carrying out its functions; the method by which the operational costs of the foundation or corporation and institution collaborate or cooperate for the purpose of generating support for the institution, such as through jointly sponsored dinners, fund raising campaigns, etc.; and shall provide that no appropriated funds or property of the state of Utah or the institution may be transferred to the foundation or corporation except pursuant to the terms of the contract and for a reasonable consideration stated therein.

 3.5.
-Annual Audit of Contract: The contract shall provide for an annual audit of the foundation’s or corporation’s activities by an independent certified public accountant , with the final report of the audit to be presented to the institutional Board of Trustees, Board of Regents, and any other public officials who may desire to see it, provided that personally identifiable information relating to any donor or officer or employee will not be disclosed without the written consent of the individual to whom it relates.
+Annual Audit of Contract: The contract shall provide for an annual audit of the foundation’s or corporation’s activities by an independent certified public accountant , with the final report of the audit to be presented to the institutional Board of Trustees, Board of Higher Education, and any other public officials who may desire to see it, provided that personally identifiable information relating to any donor or officer or employee will not be disclosed without the written consent of the individual to whom it relates.

 R315, Service Areas for Off-Campus Courses and Program